 And if the parking attendant looms, she can charm him with her chat.

 She wouldn’t stand for a parking fine – no official can browbeat her,

 Because she uses poetic, not poxy parking metres.

 The very first Worcestershire Literary Festival Walk with poets at strategic points on the Malvern Hills took place Sunday 21st October.
 The event was immediately dubbed ‘Poets in the Mist’ as we all met at the British Camp car park surrounded by swirling fog.
-Some twenty-five walkers started the walk and followed walk-leader and photographer Geoff Robinson, bright in a high-vis jacket.
+Some twenty-five walkers started the walk and followed the walk-leader, bright in a high-vis jacket.
 They were accompanied by many dogs and followed by late arrivals, the Austen family ~ therein lies a tale.

 In the meantime, I was in the car park pending the arrival of other late-comers.
 After a few minutes no-one else arrived and I got bored.
 I set off up the hills after the walkers only to be accosted by said press photographer.
 ‘Oh!’ said he, ‘I’m glad to see you!
 Maggie’s up there and I’m a bit worried about her getting down again, it’s slippery.’
 Following a brief conflab ‘bench, bad back’ etc, I went in search of Maggie.
 ‘Maggie!
 Maggie!
 Where are you!’
 No reply.
 But then!
 A vision!
 There she was walking out of the mist towards me ~ phew!